symbol/symbol-docs/source/cli.rst

 Configuration
 *************

 To start using NEM2-CLI, configure a profile.

-A profile holds an account and a node URL for a specific network.
 Profiles are used to set a base URL and have an account to sign transactions.

 .. code-block:: bash

     nem2-cli profile create --private-key your_private_key --network MIJIN_TEST --url http://localhost:3000

 NEM2-CLI supports named profiles.
-You can configure additional profiles by using the --profile option.
+You can configure additional profiles by using the ``--profile`` option.

 .. code-block:: bash

     nem2-cli profile create --private-key your_private_key --network MIJIN_TEST --url http://localhost:3000 --profile mijin_test_net_profile

 By default, NEM2-CLI will always use the default profile.
-To use a named profile, add the --profile option to the command.
+To use a named profile, add the ``--profile`` option to the command.

 .. code-block:: bash